 This course provides an overview of the major theories that explain the function and operation of organizations, with particular emphasis on the role and context of the public sector.
 Topics include systems theory, organizational culture, organizational design and structure, and the operation of politics and power within organizations.

 The course is designed to familiarize students with the nature and scope of intergovernmental relations and how they impact issues such as fiscal management, grantsmanship, public policy formulation, public program monitoring and administration.

 PLS 761 Management of Nonprofit Organizations

 This course provides a general survey of nonprofit organizations.
 It will examine the historical, legal, ethical, and social environments in which nonprofit organizations operate.
 It will also discuss various aspects of nonprofit organization management, ranging from managing people and money to managing public relations and trust.
 The course will integrate theoretical and practical aspects of nonprofit management.
-The theoretical aspects will be achieved through readings and literature reviews.
-The practical side will come from guest speakers, field interviews, and hands-on assignments.

 PLS 762 Public Policy and Program Evaluation

 The course is designed to familiarize students with the nature and role of evaluation in the policy process.
 Topics will include the various types of evaluation, evaluation methods, evaluability assessment, program monitoring, impact assessment, process assessment, utilization of evaluation findings, and the politics of evaluation.

 PLS 763 The Policy Process

 This course is designed to explore how public policy is made at all levels of government in the United States.
 Approximately two-thirds of the course will focus on the policy process; the remainder will concentrate on two or three major policy issues.
 Students will do an extended paper on a policy issue applying the concepts from the first part of the course.